FRAMverse/snippets/README.md

 ## FRAM team tools

 - `SPSIterations.R` is code from Derek Dapp that can automate the SPS iterations process for the Chinook TAMM.
+- `compare_across_dbs.R` has a function and example for comparing mortality tables for the same run in two different databases.
+Useful for QAQC of new FRAM software.

 ## Visualization tools